Rails Upload File to Google Cloud Store

 The ii processors are not fully compatible, so when migrating an existing application betwixt MiniMagick and Vips, some changes have to exist fabricated if using options that are format specific:

-<!-- MiniMagick --> <%= image_tag user . avatar . variant ( resize_to_limit: [ 100 , 100 ], format: :jpeg , sampling_factor: "four:2:0" , strip: true , interlace: "JPEG" , colorspace: "sRGB" , quality: 80 ) %> <!-- Vips --> <%= image_tag user . avatar . variant ( resize_to_limit: [ 100 , 100 ], format: :jpeg , saver: { subsample_mode: "on" , strip: true , interlace: truthful , quality: lxxx }) %>
+<!-- MiniMagick --> <%= image_tag user . avatar . variant ( resize_to_limit: [ 100 , 100 ], format: :jpeg , sampling_factor: "four:2:0" , strip: true , interlace: "JPEG" , colorspace: "sRGB" , quality: 80 ) %> <!-- Vips --> <%= image_tag user . avatar . variant ( resize_to_limit: [ 100 , 100 ], format: :jpeg , saver: { subsample_mode: "on" , strip: true , interlace: truthful , quality: lxxx }) %> 8.iii Previewing Files

-<%= image_tag bulletin . video . preview ( resize_to_limit: [ 100 , 100 ]) %>
+<%= image_tag bulletin . video . preview ( resize_to_limit: [ 100 , 100 ]) %> To add back up for another format, add your own previewer.
+See the ActiveStorage::Preview documentation for more information.

 nine Direct Uploads